papercode816/RegGC/README.md

 * The second dataset (XN) is an open GPS data set [1], which contains 137 gigabytes of GPS data in Xi’an city’s second ring road region in October and November of 2016 in China.
 * The third dataset (CD) is an open GPS data set [1], which contains 196 gigabytes of GPS data in Chengdu second ring road region in October and November of 2016 in China.

-HK dataset is confidential, which is provided by Prof. S.C.
-Wong of Civil Engineering in HKU; XN and CD datasets are open datasets from the didi company.
+HK dataset is confidential; XN and CD datasets are open datasets from the didi company.
 You can go to the didichuxing website to submit a data access application for them.

 ## Data preprocessing